Puja Joshi

-Puja Joshi (Born-28 June 1992) is an Indian television actress.
-She is best known for her role of Charu Shashtri in Gujarati SitCom Aa Family Comedy Che which aired on Colors Gujarati and for her role as Kumkum in Colors Gujarati show named Kumkum Na pagla Padya.
+Puja Joshi (born 28 June 1992) is an Indian television actress.
+She is best known for her role of Charu Shashtri in Gujarati sitcom Aa Family Comedy Che which aired on Colors Gujarati and for her role as Kumkum in Colors Gujarati show Kumkum Na Pagla Padya.

 She has done many Hindi television shows as well, such as Kaal Bhairav Rahasya on Star Bharat, Channel V's The Buddy Project along with TV stars like Manav Gohil, Gargi Patel and many more.
 She also has featured in the promotional advertise of Sony Pal and Star Movies India.
+Puja tied knot with actor, Malhar Thakar on 26 November 2024.

 Early life and education

-Puja Joshi was born and brought up in Mumbai.
+Puja Joshi was born and brought up in Mumbai to a Gujarati family.
 She comes from the family of a defence background and her father served in Indian Air Force.
 Puja has done her graduation from Mithibai College, Mumbai in Biotechnology.